am610/Firecrown_LOCAL/README.md

 Inputs require : 1.
 Hubble diagram - `data.txt` and 2.
 Covariance matrix - `sys_0.txt`

 Sampling details are set in .ini file

+An example script to submit job in CORI with these inputs is stored in `submit_job.sh`